voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 .. note::

-    Since panel state and data are merged into a single object, it is important to avoid naming conflicts between state and data keys.
+    Since panel state and panel data are merged into a single object, it is important to avoid naming conflicts between state and data keys.
 If a key is present in both panel state and data, the value in *panel data* will be used.

 .. code-block:: python
     :linenos: